-Likewise, were V1 surface area the sole factor underlying the extent of adaptation, the fovea would be expected to exhibit the strongest effect.
-However, in this study, an equated cortical size representation of the foveal stimulus(70) yielded a smaller adaptation effect in the fovea than the perifovea.
-These findings are consistent with some studies(53, 54), but differ from others reporting similar adaptation effects between the fovea and periphery(36, 51).
+Moreover, were V1 surface area the sole factor underlying the extent of adaptation, the fovea would be expected to exhibit the strongest effect.
+However, in this study, even when the foveal stimulus was equated for cortical representation size (96), adaptation was weaker in the fovea than in the perifovea for both stimulus orientations.
+These findings are not in line with results showing that adaptation increases with the strength of the response to the adaptor (102-105).
+These findings are consistent with some adaptation studies (58, 59), but differ from others reporting similar adaptation effects between the fovea and periphery (40, 56).
 Furthermore, no correlation was observed between adaptation effects in the periphery and fovea.